 Laser lines are somewhat similar to soaker hoses with holes at six or 12 inch intervals.
 They will irrigate a finite distance of about 20 or 40 feet.
 Follow the same directions as outlined for the SOAKER HOSE.

 Sprinkler systems can be of the type which irrigates a large area such as a lawn or ground cover area or only an individual plant.
 Lawn sprinklers should have been installed so that there is a 100% overlap between adjacent sprinklers.
 The sprinklers have to be adjusted on an individual basis to ensure that the targeted plants are receiving the proper amount of water.
 Ideally, lawns should be irrigated for one half or one hour once or twice a week.

 SOME OTHER CONSIDERATIONS

 With a sprinkler system, fertilizers can be spread out over the area and then watered in.
 Foliage can be wetted to remove dirt and small insects.
 High humidity and wet leaves may encourage the growth of certain fungi.

 When plants are root-bound or the soil in the container is packed quite hard, water may soak the soil amendment or backfill surrounding a newly planted tree or shrub but does not penetrate the root ball.
 Water will not move freely between soils of two densities.
-Mr. Ed has used a moisture meter and found the soil at the drip line to be moist but the soil in the root ball to be bone dry.
-Punching holes 4 to 6 inches deep and 6 to 9 inches apart in the root ball will help to get the water into the plant.
+It was found by using the moisture meter the soil at the drip line to be moist but the soil in the root ball to be bone dry.
+Punching holes four to six inches deep and six to nine inches apart in the root ball will help to get the water into the plant.

 Soaker hoses, laser lines, and drip systems can be buried or covered with mulch to be made inconspicuous.
 Fertilizers have to be applied in a liquid form (a short lived treatment) or pelleted fertilizers have to be hand watered after application.
 Plants are more susceptible to spider mites in a low humidity environment.